POSTED JULY 15, 2022

 Letters of Reference and Supervisor Letter

 Complete all required fields.
 None of the information in this section is used in the review process or visible to our peer review panel.
-We collect this information to ensure that our award information is reaching as wide an audience as possible, that we are receiving applications from a diverse population, to help identify areas of research where we should focus our fundraising efforts each year and identify general research trends.
+We collect this information to ensure that our award information is reaching as wide an audience as possible, that we are receiving applications from a diverse population and a diverse range of institutions, to help identify areas of research where we should focus our fundraising efforts each year and identify general research trends.
 If requested, we may provide gender and race data to reputable organizations (FASEB, AAAS, Chronicle of Higher Education, for example) wishing to aggregate and analyze applicant and funding trends from private postdoctoral funding organizations.
+No identifying information will be released.
 We began collecting this information as of the 2020 application cycle.

 Visit our FAQs page for answers to many common questions about eligibility and the application process.